Bone (comics)

-Bone is an American independently-published graphic novel series, written and illustrated by Jeff Smith, originally serialized in 55 irregularly released issues from 1991 to 2004.
-The series was self-published by Smith's Cartoon Books for issues #1-20, by Image Comics from issues #21-27, and back to Cartoon Books for issues #28-55.
+Bone is an American fantasy comic book limited series written and illustrated by Jeff Smith, originally serialized in 55 irregularly released issues from 1991 to 2004.
+The series is primarily self-published by Smith's company, Cartoon Books; it was also briefly published by Image Comics.
+The issues were collected into nine volumes, as well as a single omnibus volume.
+From 2005 to 2009, color editions of the original volumes were published by Scholastic's Graphix imprint.
+The series intertwines comedy and dark fantasy.

-Smith's black-and-white drawings, inspired by animated cartoons and comic strips, are singularly characterized by a mixture of both light-hearted comedy and dark fantasy thriller.
-The author, Jeff Smith, describes the comics as "a fish-out-of-water story.
-There are three modern characters who happen to be cartoons in the mold of Donald Duck or Bugs Bunny, and get lost in a fairy-tale valley.
-They spend a year there and make friends and enemies, finding themselves caught up in the trials and tribulations of the valley, and even a war".

 Bone has received numerous awards, among them ten Eisner Awards and eleven Harvey Awards.

-Summary
+Plot

-The first volume of the series (Bone: Out from Boneville) follows Fone Bone and his two cousins, Phoncible P. "Phoney" Bone and Smiley Bone.
-When Phoney's campaign for mayor goes awry, Phoney is run out of their hometown of Boneville (Fone Bone and Smiley helping him run away).
-After crossing a desert, Smiley finds a hand-drawn map that they use to navigate their way across the fantasy landscape.
-The cousins are separated by a sea of locusts and individually end up in a mysterious valley.
-Their journey is made more difficult by the rat creatures that are pursuing them on their travels.
-Eventually, they joyously reunite at a local tavern called Barrelhaven, where they are taken in by a mysterious girl named Thorn and her even more enigmatic grandmother.
+Bone follows the eponymous Bone cousins, who appear as white-skinned cartoon humanoids: everyman Fone Bone, wealthy and self-serving Phoncible P. "Phoney" Bone, and simpleminded Smiley Bone.
+When Phoney mounts an ill-fated campaign for mayor, he is forced out of their hometown of Boneville, with Smiley and a reluctant Fone Bone following him.
+After the cousins find themselves in a desert, Smiley finds a hand-drawn map that they use to navigate their way across the fantasy landscape.
+The cousins are separated by a swarm of locusts and individually end up in a mysterious valley, a journey made more difficult by the pursuing Rat Creatures.
+Eventually, they reunite at the Barrelhaven tavern, where they are taken in by a mysterious girl named Thorn and her grandmother, "Gran'ma Ben".
 Fone Bone instantly develops a crush on Thorn and repeatedly attempts to express his love through poetry.
-As they stay longer in the Valley, they encounter humans and other creatures who are threatened by a dark entity, the Lord of the Locusts.
-The Bones, trying to escape to Boneville, are quickly drawn into the events around them, compelling them on a hero's journey to help free the Valley.
+As they stay longer in the Valley, they learn that it is under threat from the Rat Creatures, led by Kingdok; and the Lord of the Locusts.
+The Bones are gradually drawn into the events around them, compelling them on a hero's journey to help free the Valley.

-The rest of the series is made up of similar quest stories, but with varying settings and plot lines.
-All of the comics maintain the elements of fantasy and humor that Smith employs in Out from Boneville, as well as the intensity of an adventure story.